SAFE Working Conference and General Assembly 2018

 Module 6: Public Advocacy

-The modules and learning environment is accessible via the SSOFT website through a simple registration process.
+The modules and learning environment are accessible via the SSOFT website through a simple registration process.
 Visitors to the website can also learn more about SSOFT, SAFE and ESO, find their nearest SAFE Stroke Support Organisation (SSO) as well as hear from SAFE members about their experiences.

 For more information, please send an email ssoft@safestroke.eu or visit www.ssoft.info